BrotherHuntley/Calendar-Bot/README.md

 When submit is clicked the script takes the form data, formats it, and check for 2 types of error scenarios.
 The first error scenarion is an empty form element.
 The second error is regarding a problem with the enetered dates.
 The script will change the class on the error elements to show what the error is.
 If both error function return tru the program creates the .ics .vcs files and a .txt file with the google calendar link.

-The reset button return all fields to their default state, and clears any errors.
+The reset button returns all fields to their default state, and clears any errors.

 ## Credits